 If we encounter a student of unusually high ability, or a student who will significantly add to the intellectual, social or cultural diversity of our community, we will invite that student to submit an application for a merit-based scholarship.
-This will involve writing an essay of 1500 - 2000 words and usually an additional interview, this time with our Director.
-These scholarships are normally worth ten percent of the fees.
+This will involve writing an essay of 1500 - 2000 words and sometimes an additional interview, this time with our Director.
+These scholarships are worth £500.

 For scholarship recipients from low-income families, this award can be topped up by a means-tested bursary.
 Typically this would cover a minority of the fees, but in rare circumstances this can cover the entire cost of attending the summer school, including a contribution to travel expenses.

 Before submitting a financial aid application, candidates must first be accepted to one of our courses.
 To apply now, please click here.

 It is my privilege to spend most of my professional life looking for tomorrow's leaders.
 I have visited schools throughout Britain, Europe, Asia, Australia, and thirteen US states in search of remarkable, open-minded, curious, and articulate young men and women who will make a difference in tomorrow's world.

 If you would like to develop your listening and thinking skills, refine your powers of expression, and enhance your understanding of the way the world works - and should work - then I warmly invite you to apply to join our community of 'like-minded people who think differently'.

 Please contact me directly if there is anything you would like to know.
 Or, if you think this might be the perfect opportunity for you, please go ahead and apply now.

 I look forward to hearing from you, and I hope to see you this summer!

 Princeton: +1 (609) 608-0543 .
 Oxford: +44 (0)1865 566166 .